-It is also available as a long-acting, extended-release tablet, an extended-release capsule, a liquid solution, concentrated solution, capsule, and tablet.
+It is also available as a long-acting, extended-release tablet, an extended-release capsule, a liquid solution, a concentrated solution, capsule, and tablet.

 Yet, oxycodone produces a profound level of euphoria due to its ability to trigger the release of dopamine, the neurotransmitter that governs pleasure.
 This is what incentivizes people to use oxycodone repeatedly, to the point where dependency and addiction are established.